mostafa-drz/openai-realtime-webrtc/README.md

   sendTextMessage('Hello, how can you help me?');
   ```

-For implementation examples, refer to the [Chat Component](/src/app/components/Chat.tsx).

 For a complete example of how to implement these features, including session management, audio controls, and voice selection, refer to the [Chat Component](/src/app/components/Chat.tsx).